-Question marks: This quadrant contains the so called “high potential applications” (Johanning, 2019, p 130).
-For these applications it is uncertain to what extent they contribute to the success of the company.
-They are therefore to be classified as risky.
+Question marks: This quadrant contains the so-called “high potential applications” (Johanning, 2019, p 130).
+For these applications, it is uncertain to what extent they contribute to the success of the company.
+They are, therefore, to be classified as risky.
 Such applications are often started in the form of prototypes or as pilot projects, with the aim of checking whether there is a corresponding benefit for the organization.
 Such applications should not be integrated directly into the existing application landscape, as dependencies could arise too quickly.
-Clear time and budget limits are important for these high potential applications, as well as the constant control of these prototypes or pilot projects.
-This can guarantee that only those application who can demonstrate the expected benefit become a strategic application (next quadrant) for the organization.
+Clear time and budget limits are important for these high potential applications, as is the constant control of these prototypes or pilot projects.
+This can help guarantee that only those applications that can demonstrate the expected benefit become strategic applications (next quadrant) for the organization.

-Stars: This quadrant contains the so called “strategic applications” (Johanning, 2019, p 130).
+Stars: This quadrant contains the so-called “strategic applications” (Johanning, 2019, p 130).
 The strategic applications are the most important applications in an organization.
 The most significant principle in the context of these strategic applications is their constant development.
-This is to ensure that these applications will continue to have the strategic benefits in form of highly automated core processes and innovative innovations.
-In order to secure their high contribution to business value, a very close, cooperative coordination and collaboration between business and IT is needed.
-Market changes, new or slightly changed business models or product changes must be quickly adapted by the business and must be converted.
+This is to ensure that these applications will continue to deliver the strategic benefits in the form of highly automated core processes and innovative developments.
+In order to secure their high contribution to business value, very close coordination and collaboration between business and IT is needed.
+Market changes, new or slightly changed business models, or product changes must be quickly responded to by the business and must be reflected in the software.
 However, these constant value enhancement activities can become very expensive in the long run.

-Poor dogs: This quadrant contains the so called “support applications” (Johanning, 2019, p 131).
-This type of application is used to support less important processes.
-They are therefore not to be classified as critical and not as decisive for the future of the organization.
-It often makes sense to use these applications as commodities to hand over to an external service provider who can operate these support applications more cheaply due to economies of scale.
+Dogs: This quadrant contains the so-called “support applications” (Johanning, 2019, p 131).
+These types of applications are used to support less important processes.
+They are, therefore, not to be classified as critical and are not decisive for the future of the organization.
+It often makes sense to treat these applications as commodities to be outsourced to an external service provider who can operate them more cheaply due to economies of scale.
 Running these applications internally is usually only economical if largely standard software without major extensions or customization is used.

-Cash cows: This quadrant contains the so called “key operational applications” (Johanning, 2019, p 130).
-These applications are very important for the organization and support the core processes, but also the management and support processes with great reliability, often over longer periods of time.
-Adjustments to these cash cow applications should, however, carried out cost-effectively, and major expansions should only be made if this results in serious competitive advantages.
+Cash cows: This quadrant contains the so-called “key operational applications” (Johanning, 2019, p 130).
+These applications are very important for the organization and support the core processes but also the management and support processes with great reliability, often over longer periods of time.
+Adjustments to these cash cow applications should, however, be carried out cost-effectively, and major expansions should only be made if this results in serious competitive advantages.
 Because of the long lifetime of these applications, attention must be paid to the best possible integration into the entire application landscape.
 However, the cash cows should not consume as many resources as the strategic applications.
 Therefore, organizations should aim for the highest possible quality with resource-saving maintenance and resource-saving operations.
-This poses a challenge for the IT organization, as especially older applications are expensive in maintenance and often expensive to operate.
-It is therefore important to keep the value contribution of the cash cows high as long as possible with as few resources as possible.
+This poses a challenge for the IT organization, as older applications in particular are expensive to maintain and often expensive to operate.
+It is, therefore, important to keep the value contribution of the cash cows high for as long as possible with as few resources as possible.

 Besides using the portfolio matrix directly for IT-related purposes, the tool is also applicable to corporate strategy.
-On this level, further requirements can arise that have to be incorporated in the IT strategy.
+On this level, further requirements may arise that have to be incorporated into the IT strategy.

-SWOT analysis
+SWOT Analysis